 Illiquid and Restricted Securities Risks.
 The Fund may invest without limit in illiquid securities.
-The Fund may also invest in restricted securities could have the effect of increasing the amount of the Fund's assets invested in illiquid securities including, but not limited to if qualified institutional buyers are unwilling to purchase these securities.
+The Fund may also invest in restricted securities.
+Investments in restricted securities could have the effect of increasing the amount of the Fund's assets invested in illiquid securities including, but not limited to if qualified institutional buyers are unwilling to purchase these securities.